Arteriovenous malformation (AVM)

-- Sclerotherapy.
-A chemical is injected into a blood vessel.
+- Sclerotherapy is a chemical is injected into a blood vessel.
 This will damage the inside of the vessel so blood cannot flow through it.
 The vessel will then collapse and form scar tissue.

 Are there other problems that are linked to AVMs?

 Some AVMs may be linked to a group of problems called a syndrome.
 Your doctor will ask you questions about the family health history.
 Some of the syndromes linked to AVMs are Hereditary Hemorrhagic Telangiectasia, Capillary Malformation-AVM, Bannayan-Riley-Ruvalcaba syndrome, Cowden syndrome and Parkes-Weber syndrome.

 Are there other websites or references that may be helpful?

 - Mulliken JB, Burrows PE and Fishman SF.
 Mulliken and Young's Vascular Anomalies.
 Hemangiomas and Malformations second edition.
 Oxford University press 2013